 NeuRizer is excited to announce that the Company is a certified carbon neutral organisation as part of the Federal Government’s Climate Active Standard.
 We are excited to be able to make this commitment and are committed to maintaining this high standard every year.

-This commitment is a first step on our mission to reduce our organisation’s impact on the climate while we establish our position as Australia’s first carbon neutral domestic fertiliser producer to be certified for our business operations.
+This commitment is a first step on our mission to reduce our organisation’s impact on the climate while we seek to establish our position as Australia’s first to achieve carbon neutral production of urea fertiliser.

 - ASX Announcement – Climate Active Certification Achieved

 - Certificate of Verified Carbon Unit (VCU) Retirement